canonical/ubuntu-cloud-docs/aws/aws-reference/eks-kubelet-snap.rst

 EKS worker nodes run kubelet from the `kubelet-eks snap`_.
 The snap channel is set based on the Kubernetes version corresponding to the EKS worker node image.
 For Kubernetes version `X.Y` the channel is set to `X.Y.P/stable` where `P` is the latest kubelet `X.Y` patch version supported by the image.
-For example, the latest supported version of kubelet is 1.28.2 for Kubernetes 1.28, as of this writing (23 Jan 2024).
-Therefore, the channel of the ``kubelet-eks`` snap in the latest image corresponding to the Kubernetes version is set to `1.28.2/stable`.
+For example, a supported version of kubelet is 1.32.0 for Kubernetes 1.32.
+Therefore, the channel of the ``kubelet-eks`` snap in the image corresponding to the Kubernetes version is set to `1.32.0/stable`.

 Note that the `latest` channel track of the snap is unused.